The Ariel Encounter and Impossibility

 Try to imagine something that is impossible to imagine.
-That thing might be possible.
+That thing you can’t imagine?
+It might be possible.

 We have many credible witnesses to seemingly impossible events.
-How can we overcome the limitations of imagination, and therefore of skepticism, to determine how these events might actually intersect with shared reality?
+How can we overcome the limitations of imagination to determine how these events might actually intersect with shared reality?

 Here is where I would place the Ariel School encounter.